Size matters, but not in the way you might think.

 Size and Weight

 Larger clusters command higher prices due to rarity and visual impact.
-A 10–12.5 lb cluster represents a significant investment compared to a 2–3 lb hand-size piece, reflecting both material rarity and display presence.
+A 10 to 12.5 lb cluster represents a significant investment compared to a 2 to 3 lb hand-size piece, reflecting both material rarity and display presence.

 Crystal Quality and Color Saturation